 19. Create atmosphere with a dark-toned botanical wallpaper

-Create atmosphere and embrace the dark interiors trend with a moody-toned botanical wallpaper that's both masculine and feminine in style.
+Create atmosphere and embrace the dark interiors trend with a moody-toned botanical wallpaper that's gender-neutral in style.

 The delicate, fine white lines featured in this Trees Deep Petrol Wallpaper from Cloudberry Living soften the use of a dark shade.